-How To Reset Android Phone: The #1 Simplest Method
+How To Reset Android Phone: A Complete Beginner's Guide

 Step 1: Charge Your Device

-Before you kickstart the whole process, make sure your device is charged.
+Before you kickstart the whole process, make sure your device is charged – you’ll want to make sure it has 50%, ideally more.
 This is because the process drains a lot of power and you do not want your phone to go off in the middle of the process.

 Step 2: Backup Your Data

 Before you proceed to reset your device, it is important to back up your data.
-Read how to back up android phones to learn ways to back up different types of data.
+Read how to back up Android phones to learn ways to back up different types of data.
 This is important because it allows you to transition to a new device with all your data intact.

 Step 3: Encrypt Your Data